 Modular Egress Training Simulator (METS®)

-Equipment used in the deep end of the pool to build upon basic egress principals, induce disorientation, and simulate real life emergency egress conditions.
+Equipment used in the deep end of the pool to build upon basic egress principals, induce disorientation, and simulate real life emergency aircraft escape conditions.

 Emergency Breathing Device (EBD)

-Equipment used to assist crew members or passengers with breathing as they egress from a submerged aircraft.
+Equipment used to assist crew members or passengers with breathing as they escape a sinking helicopter.
 Training includes avoiding barotrauma injuries, effects of pressure on human body and equipment, EBD preflight inspection, clearing and breathing with EBD in the SWET or METS®.

 Procedures aircraft occupants should follow prior to impact and when ditching is imminent.
 Training includes stowage of loose articles, life vest preparation, seat belt check, reaffirming exit, and brace positions.